 What are NON-ECC Memory Modules?

 ECC stands for Error Correcting Code.
 It is a form of a register (chip) that corrects every single bit error in memory modules.
 ECC memory modules are used in Server computers that need heavy processing.
 They are not required for desktop and laptop systems.
-Therefore, NON-ECC modules have one less chip (n-1) where is the total number.
+Therefore, NON-ECC modules have one less chip (n-1) where n is the total number.

 For example, Gaming Memory Modules do not usually require error correction and buffering unless they are used in dedicated gaming servers.
-They, however, require fast-paced performance for enhanced gameplay.
+They, however, require fast paced performance for enhanced game play.

-What is ECC Memory Modules?
+What are ECC Memory Modules?

 Error Correcting Code (ECC) Memory modules are used for Server Farms that process a large quantity of data.
 What makes ECC memory different from Non-ECC memory is the error correcting feature that increases stability and maximizes performance.